Educational Articles

 -

-A cat’s ability to smell is far more advanced than ours.
-The Jacobson’s organ, located inside the nasal cavity, opens into the roof of the mouth behind the upper incisors and serves as a secondary olfactory system designed for chemical communication related to mating.
+A cat's ability to smell is far more advanced than ours.
 Cats use their keen sense of smell, along with a visual assessment, to provide vital information about a new feline acquaintance.
 The way cats sniff rear ends can establish which of two cats is dominant and set the foundation of their relationship.

 -

-Turning around before bedtime has its origin mostly in evolutionary history where cat ancestors were practicing these habits for health or protection.
-These innate habits remain in their genetic code to this day but if your cat is seeming to be doing it excessively, it could be a sign of underlying medical problems, such as arthritis of neurological disorders.
+Cat ancestors turned around before bedtime for their health or protection.
+These innate habits remain to this day, but if your cat seems to be doing it excessively, it could be a sign of underlying medical problems, such as arthritis or neurological disorders.
 Contact your veterinarian if your cat appears to have difficulty settling down.